 ✅ Automate tagging compliance so nothing slips

 The system should enforce it, not Slack messages.
 Use Cloudaware’s compliance engine to run nightly scans across every environment.
-Flag any resource missing critical tags like Owner
+Flag any resource missing critical tags like Owner, BusinessUnit, or ProductLine.

 Expert tip: